sneilk/education/README.md

 # Education folder

-## Folder for solutions of tasks on learning programming languages and DataScience
+## Folder for solutions of tasks for the study programming languages and DataScience

 This folder contains: